Man Up (film): Production

 In June 2013, it was announced Simon Pegg had joined the Big Talk production, co-starring as the romantic interest.
-On 19 November 2013 Lake Bell joined the cast as the film's lead, with The Inbetweeners director Ben Palmer set to direct.
+On 19 November 2013, Lake Bell joined the cast as the film's lead, with The Inbetweeners director Ben Palmer set to direct.
 The film received funding from BBC Films, with Anton Capital Entertainment and Amazon Prime Instant Video joining as minor production partners.
 StudioCanal distributed the film.

 Olivia Williams, Rory Kinnear, Stephen Campbell Moore, Sharon Horgan, Harriet Walter, and Ken Stott joined the cast during filming.
 Principal photography began on 20 January 2014 in London.

 Release and reception

 Man Up premiered at the 2015 Tribeca Film Festival on 19 April 2015 and was released theatrically in the United Kingdom on 29 May 2015 by StudioCanal.
 The film was released in the United States by Saban Films on 13 November 2015.
 It grossed $2.9 million worldwide.

 The film received positive reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has an 80% "Certified Fresh" rating based on 80 reviews, with an average rating of 6.25/10.
+On review aggregator website Rotten Tomatoes, the film has an 80% rating based on 80 reviews, with an average rating of 6.25/10.
 The site's consensus states: "Thanks to fine performances from Lake Bell and Simon Pegg, Man Up largely strikes the deceptively difficult balance between romance and comedy."
-On Metacritic, the film holds a 69 out of 100 rating, based on 18 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a 69 out of 100 rating, based on 18 critics.